At Greater Springfield Veterinary, we take dental health seriously and offer FREE dental checks for every patient

 Infection – Bacteria may eat away at the bone surrounding the tooth, which can lead to bacteria getting into the bloodstream.
 This can lead to infection of the internal organs and significantly shorten your pet’s life.

-Tooth Loss – We want your pet to keep all of its teeth!
-By having the teeth cleaned regularly we can significantly reduce the need for dental extractions caused by bacteria that eat away at the bone.
+Tooth Loss – By having the teeth cleaned regularly we can significantly reduce the need for dental extractions caused by bacteria that eat away at the bone.

 The longer dental disease is left, often the more difficult and costly dental procedures become.